 Nurses are often found in hospitals, nursing homes, and other medical facilities.
 The plane is the least location we expect them to be until the dawn of the travel nursing industry.
 It was particularly practiced to address the shortage of nurses in hospitals.

-Well, a travel nurse can somehow be considered to be a jet setter as they often travel from one assignment to another.
-They are living in their suitcase unless they are assigned to a particular hospital for longer than six months.
+A travel nurse can somehow be considered a jet setter as they often travel from one assignment to another.
+They live out of their suitcase unless they are assigned to a particular hospital for longer than six months.

 Travel Nurse Essentials